clairexen/riscv-fanfic/riscv-long/riscv-long.md

     | 01| 64-bit extended/immediate format
     | 10| 80-bit extended/immediate format
     | 11| (16*plen+48)-bit prefix formal

-The "extended format" is just the regular 32-bit instruction format with f3=000 and additional immediate bits following after the 32-bit instruction word.
-Instructions should never occupy more than one funct7 code point, and, if possible, should share the same funct7 code point with other instructions from the same extension.
-`funct7=111----` is reserved for custom extensions.

 The "immediate format" is a truncated form of the "extended format", with only the rd field and a 4-bit opc (opcode) field encoding for the operation.